REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Action Language and Histories

+\item Encoding of each default, i.e., for every default such as Statement~\ref{eqn:default} from $\mathcal{H}$, we add:

-where the second rule is a \emph{consistency restoring} (CR) rule, which states that to restore consistency of the program one may assume that the conclusion of the default is not the expected one.
+where Statement~\ref{eqn:enc-default} is a simplified version of the standard CR-Prolog (or ASP) encoding of a default, and the relation $ab(d)$, read as \emph{default $d$ is abnormal}, holds when default $d$ is not applicable.
+Statement~\ref{eqn:enc-crrule} is a \emph{consistency restoring} (CR) rule, which says that to restore consistency of the program one may refrain from applying default $d$.
+It is an axiom in CR-Prolog used to allow indirect exceptions to defaults---it is not used unless assuming $f(\bar{x})=y$ leads to a contradiction.
 For more details about CR rules, please see~\cite{Gelfond:aibook14}.